UsagiBo/HackeNewsCloneDoc/RAD.md

 Exit conditions: Guest has been registered on the system.
 Quality requirements:

-Use case name: Share news
+Use case name: Share article
 Participating actors: User
 Brief description: User creates new post.
 Flow of events: